From Cannings model to Brownian motion conditioned on local time profile: Coalescent process

 \subsection{Coalescent probability}

-In this subsection, we introduce coalescent events in Cannings trees and express their probabilities in terms of the moments of the offspring counts \(\nu\).
-We then estimate these moments, which in turn yields quantitative estimates for the coalescent probabilities.
+In this subsection, we introduce coalescent events in Cannings trees and express their probabilities in terms of moments of the offspring counts \(\nu\).
+We then estimate these moments, which in turn yield quantitative estimates for the coalescent probabilities.

 For $n \ge 1$ and $1 \le s < h(q_n)$, define

 the collection of all mappings from a subset of $\{1, \ldots, q_n(s+1)\}$ to $\{1, \ldots, q_n(s)\}$.

 Each $f \in M^{s}$ naturally encodes a coalescent event: